 - Join Online via the RMR Website

-- Free through an RMR Certified Health Coach (like I did)
+- Free through Coaching Sessions with an RMR Certified Health Coach (like I did)

 - Buy one of the Real Meal Revolution Books.